BrimstoneStudios/monster-world/README.md

 ## Other Useful Commands
 - To lint your javascript: `npm run lint`
 - Running webpack `webpack --progress --colors`
+- Running specs `karma start`

 ## Architecture
+We are running using ES6 modules.
+Each file is a single module that the app runs when necessary.
+When you create new functionality you can export that module using ES6 default export.
+When you need to use a module simply import it using ES6 imports.
+EX:

+rng.js
+`export default function () {...};`
+app.js
+`import rng from './rng'`

 ### model.js:
 Init the compontent's object